fex01/servicenow-notes/sn-pa-reports.md

   - **Heatmaps:** Matrix visualization to identify patterns quickly.
   - **Multilevel Pivot Tables:** Data breakdown by multiple attributes (e.g., incidents by impact and priority).

+## Report Styling and Sharing

+### Report Styling

+- Styling options vary based on the selected report type (e.g., Bar, Pie, Heatmap).
+- Navigate to **All > Reports > View/Run** and open a report; go to the _Style_ tab.
+- **General settings**:
+  - Select a color palette (e.g., range of blues, default theme).
+  - Adjust chart size to better fit dashboards.
+  - Enable or disable data labels to show values directly in chart elements.
+- **Title settings**:
+  - Title defaults to the report name; can be renamed independently.
+  - Customize title font size, color, and horizontal alignment.
+- **Legend settings**:
+  - Configure vertical and horizontal alignment.
+  - Enable legend border for visual separation.
+- **Bar report styling (Configure tab)**:
+  - _Stacked bars_ display multiple categories per group.
+  - _Max number of groups_ limits visible categories.
+  - _Show Other_ groups overflow categories into an “Other” bar.

+### Distribute Reports

+- Reports can be shared, scheduled, or exported for wider distribution or dashboard embedding.
+- Navigate to **All > Reports > View/Run** and open a report; click the _Share_ icon to open the Sharing Panel.
+- **Sharing Options:**
+  - _Me_: Visible only to the creator.
+  - _Everyone_: Available to all platform users.
+  - _Groups and Users_: Restrict visibility to selected recipients.
+- **Scheduling:**
+  - Automates recurring email delivery.
+  - Reports are sent as PDF or PNG snapshots.
+  - Includes subject line and message body customization.
+- **Add to Dashboard:**
+  - Integrates a report widget into existing dashboards.
+  - Users see real-time data if the report is shared with them.
+- **Export to PDF:**
+  - Generates a formatted PDF for offline or external use.
+  - Allows orientation and delivery method configuration.
+- **Publish:**
+  - Generates a public shareable link.
+  - ⚠️ Must enable `glide.report.published_reports.enabled` property.
+  - _Unpublish_ revokes access.

+### Working with Dashboards

+- Dashboards consolidate multiple visual reports into a single shared view for performance monitoring.
+- Navigate to **Self-Service > Dashboards** to view or create dashboards.
+  - Users with any role can create dashboards using the _New_ button.
+- **Adding Reports:**
+  - Add existing reports from a widget selector.
+  - Add from Report Designer via _Share > Add to Dashboard_.
+  - Create new reports directly from dashboard widget configuration.
+- **Styling and Layout:**
+  - _Configuration tab_ provides layout templates.
+  - Widgets can be resized and repositioned manually.
+- **Sharing and Permissions:**
+  - Dashboards can be shared with users, groups, or roles.
+  - Permission levels:
+    - **Viewer:** Can see shared dashboards; requires report access to see data.
+    - **Editor:** Can edit dashboard layout; cannot share unless owner.
+    - **Owner:** Full control over sharing, editing, and layout.

 ## Labs

 ### Lab 1.1: List Report